 Ghee, in particular, stimulates the production of stomach acids, which helps to break down your foods and aids in assimilation.
 It’s also great for helping to soothe ulcers and acid reflux.
 Butter can have similar benefits but due to its milk proteins, it may not be as supportive and can cause digestive upset for those with sensitivities (more on that next).

 As we mentioned, ghee is clarified butter, meaning milk solids and excess water have been removed.
 Butter has a relatively small amount of casein, a milk protein, so those with a mild sensitivity can generally tolerate a high-quality butter.

 However, those with a more moderate to high sensitivity will want to avoid casein all together, in which case ghee is the way to go, and some people choose to avoid casein even if they don’t have sensitivities.
 If you want to make sure that your ghee is 100% casein free, we recommend purchasing rather than making your own to ensure that all of the casein has been removed (good quality ghee is tested for casein residue before being sold).

 An additional benefit of ghee is that, because the milk proteins have been removed, ghee has a very high smoke point.
 This means it’s safe to use in cooking and frying unlike fats and oils with a lower smoke point, which are oxidized and become inflammatory when heated.

 Want to up the health benefits even more?
-This recipe shows you how to combine ghee with the other fat superstar of the wellness world, coconut oil.
-Check out the coconut ghee recipe here!
+Check out the vanilla maple chai ghee here!

 Hopefully by now we’ve sold you on the powerful health benefits of ghee, so just one question remains- how do you use it?